CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 ## Conclusion

 Smooth data transfer between web and Android layers is a key aspect of modern app development.
-Capacitor's native bridge, particularly when paired with tools like CodePushGo, has reshaped how developers tackle these challenges.
+React Native's native bridge, particularly when paired with tools like CodePushGo, has reshaped how developers tackle these challenges.
 Performance metrics highlight just how effective this bridge can be.

 Features like end-to-end encryption, partial updates for performance boosts, and active error monitoring play a big role in ensuring reliable data handling.